Sign Language for Children in Storytime or in the Classroom: A Practical Guide eCourse

 Instructor: Kathy MacMillan, NIC, M.L.S.

-Sign Language is most commonly used in storytimes for babies, but the applications can go much further.
-In this new 6-week eCourse, Sign Language expert Kathy MacMillan explores the benefits of signing with all children.
+American Sign Language is most commonly used in storytimes for babies, but the applications can go much further.
+In this 6-week eCourse, expert Kathy MacMillan explores the benefits of signing with all children.
 In addition to learning basic American Sign Language (ASL) vocabulary appropriate for use with children in library and classroom settings, you will also learn to teach stories, songs, and other activities that incorporate ASL.
 MacMillan provides you with a linguistic and cultural context to help make your programming more accessible.